aidangarnish/aidangarnish.github.io/_posts/2019-07-17-add-azure-app-to-role-assignment.md

 "Principals of type Application cannot validly be used in role assignments."

-The solution is to call the following:
+The solution is to first call the following:

 az ad sp show --id [Application (client) Id]